 Advanced predictive methods will enable you to switch from scheduled preventive maintenance to predictive maintenance.
 This developer pattern is intended for anyone who wants to experiment, learn, enhance, and implement a new method for predicting equipment failure using IoT sensor data.
 Sensors mounted on IoT devices, automated manufacturing robot arms, and process monitoring control equipment collect and transmit data on a continuous basis.

 The first step is to identify any substantial shift in system performance using time-series data generated by a single IoT sensor.
-For a detailed flow on this topic, refer to the developer pattern “Detect change points in IoT sensor data.”

 Once a change point is detected in a key operating parameter of the IoT equipment, it makes sense to follow it up with a test to predict if this recent shift will result in the failure of a piece of equipment.
 This pattern is an end-to-end walk-through of a prediction methodology that utilizes multivariate IoT data to predict equipment failures.
 A binomial prediction algorithm using logistic regression is implemented for this purpose.
 We use predictive packages in Python 2.0, with sample sensor data loaded into the IBM Watson Studio cloud.
 The intermediary steps are modularized, and all code is open-sourced to enable you to use or modify the modules and sub-modules as you see fit for your application.